thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 You can install on a cluster with any number of nodes.
 A one node cluster is suitable for a sandbox environment but is insufficient for a production environment.
 You need at least three nodes for high availability (HA), but there is no limit on the number of nodes.

 1. Make sure you have installed the Hypervisor on each of your three nodes.

    The VM template, by default, captures a 72-core configuration.
-If your physical host has more than 72 cores, you may want to edit the VM to have (`n-2`) cores (for a physical host with _n_ cores) to fully take advantage of computing power of the physical host.
+If your physical host has more than 72 cores, you may want to edit VM to have (`n-2`) cores (for a physical host with n cores) to fully take advantage of computing power of the physical host.

 2. Create datastores for all solid-state drive (SSD) and hard drive devices.